cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

+An gRPC query endpoint to query the `VersionMap` stored in `x/upgrade`'s state will also be added, so that app developers can query get double-check the `VersionMap` before the upgrade handler runs.

 ### Running Migrations

 Once all the migration handlers are registered inside the configurator (which happens at startup), running migrations can happen by calling the `RunMigrations` method on `module.Manager`.
 This function will loop through all modules, and for each module: